wiseman-timelord/Chat-Gradio-Gguf/README.md

 ```
 ...something like that, this also prompts ability to change the size of the user input/session log, via some kind of draggable border that makes one larger while the other smaller, and vice versa, or if that does not exist in gradio, then maybe a slider that could be at the top of the screen, and controll linearly the proportions of each of the settings ranges for the sizes of both being the maximums and 10px or 1 line being the minimum.
 However its done best.
 So `Session Log Height` would be labeled `Max Log Height`, and `Input Lines` would become `Max Input Lines`.
 1. **Safe Globals** - Standardize all global variables using safe, unique three-word labels to avoid conflicts.
-2. **Cross-Platform Scripting:** Introduce a unified script (`Text-Gradio-Gguf.sh`) to support both Linux and Windows environments, and adapt scripts appropriately.
+2. **Cross-Platform Scripting:** Introduce a unified script (`Chat-Gradio-Gguf.sh`) to support both Linux and Windows environments, and adapt scripts appropriately.
 3. **User Interface and Notification Enhancements:**
    - Implement verbose, clear, and concise printed notifications for all stages of model interaction (e.g., "Sending Prompt to Code Model...", "Response Received from Code Model...").
    - Add a configuration page with a non-editable “Prompting” section showing the operation mode, enhancements (e.g., Web-Search, VectorStore), and the last prompt sent.